MohamedMesto/Dealna.de_v1.4/README.md

 ### Colour Scheme

-The color scheme of EC Platform 2050 V1 is designed to create a modern, engaging, and user-friendly experience.
+The color scheme of Dealna.de v1 is designed to create a modern, engaging, and user-friendly experience.
 The interface features a clean and professional look with a primary color of #04668C (a deep blue) for headings and key elements, complemented by #A7C3D1 (a soft blue) for secondary accents and backgrounds.
 To draw attention to important actions and highlights, #DE8C1C (a warm orange) is used for buttons and interactive elements.
 The text is displayed in #000000 (black) for readability, while #FFFFFF (white) is used for backgrounds and contrast.
 This cohesive color palette ensures a visually appealing and intuitive experience for users, enhancing both functionality and aesthetics.

 [Back to top](<#contents>)